Director of Asian Studies

 Publisher, Georgetown Journal of Asian Affairs

-As the Assistant Director, Ms. Lee manages financial and administrative affairs of the Asian Studies Program.
-She also serves as a liaison between the Program and its external counterparts, and represents the Program to various audiences in the absence of the Director.
-In addition, she directs the production of the Georgetown Journal of Asian Affairs (ISSN 2376-8002), an open-access, peer-reviewed social science journal with a focus on Asia.
+Daye Shim Lee manages financial, administrative, and strategic operations of the Asian Studies Program.
+She serves as a liaison between the Program and its external stakeholders, and works closely with faculty leaders on Asia-specific projects to expand Georgetown's global footprint.
+She also edits and publishes the Georgetown Journal of Asian Affairs (ISSN 2376-8002), an open-access, bi-annual scholarly journal with a focus on Asia.
+She is concurrently pursuing a J.D. from Georgetown Law.

-Ms. Lee is a Phi Beta Kappa graduate of Georgetown University, where she received a B.S. in Foreign Service (honors in International Politics) and a certificate in Asian Studies.
-She is also the winner of both the Edmund A. Walsh Medal in International Law and the Donald S. Macdonald Prize in Korean Studies.
-Prior to joining the Asian Studies staff, she served as Editor of the Georgetown Journal of International Affairs, and interned at CSIS in Washington, DC and Kim & Chang in Seoul, Korea.
+Ms. Lee is a Phi Beta Kappa graduate of Georgetown University, where she received a B.S. in Foreign Service (with honors in International Politics) and a certificate in Asian Studies.
+Prior to joining the Asian Studies staff, she served as the Executive Editor of the Georgetown Journal of International Affairs, and interned at CSIS in Washington, D.C. and Kim & Chang in Seoul, Korea.

 Assistant Director of Academic Programs

-Mr. Lyons is the Assistant Director of Academic Programs in the Asian Studies Program.
-Since 2011, Mr. Lyons has managed the M.A. degree, the graduate certificate program, and the undergraduate certificate program in Asian Studies.
-He continues to serve as the primary contact for current, prospective, and former students of the program and handles faculty affairs as well as the M.A. admissions.
-He also oversees the Visiting Researchers Program.
+Robert Lyons oversees the M.A. degree, the graduate certificate program, and the undergraduate certificate program in Asian Studies.
+In this role, he serves as the primary contact for current, prospective, and former students of the Asian Studies Program, and is responsible for student recruitment and admissions, as well as the Visiting Researchers Program.
+He is concurrently pursuing a doctoral degree in Liberal Studies from Georgetown's School of Continuing Studies.

 Ms. Paragamian is a graduate of Georgetown University's School of Foreign Service, where she received a B.S. in International Politics and earned language proficiency in Arabic.
 During her time as an undergraduate, Ms. Paragamian held internships in the U.S. House of Representatives, the Public International Law and Policy Group in Washington, D.C., and the American Center of Oriental Research in Amman, Jordan.